sundehakon/rock-paper-scissors/README.md

-# rock-paper-scissors
+# Rock-Paper-Scissors
 created a simple rock-paper-scissors game in a browser dialog box using javascript, created for The Odin Project

-# test it here
+# Test it here !